AdobeDocs/audience-manager.en/help/using/features/destinations/people-based-destinations-prerequisites.md

 In case your customers wish to opt-out of advertising campaigns, see [Opt-out Management](../../overview/data-security-and-privacy/opt-out-management.md) for details on how to stop Audience Manager from collecting data any further.

-## Enforcing First-Party Data Activation {enforcing-first-party-activation}
+## Enforcing First-Party Data Activation {#enforcing-first-party-activation}

 When using [!DNL People-Based Destinations], you can only use first-party data to activate audience segments in people-based channels.
 You cannot use any second- or third-party data for audience activation in people-based channels.

-## Onboard Authenticated Hashed IDs through Declared ID Targeting {onboard-authenticated-declared-id}
+## Onboard Authenticated Hashed IDs through Declared ID Targeting {#onboard-authenticated-declared-id}

 There are two ways you can bring your offline data to Audience Manager for [!DNL People-Based Destinations].